cjayo/cjayo/README.md

 > > I'm working on Unity game development and C# to learn how to develop my own video games!
 > >
 > Favourite type of game to play and what is your most played video game?
 > > Difficult games, but games that tell a interesting story are very cool also.
-My most played video game right now is Overwatch with 500+ hours played
+My most played video game right now is Overwatch with like 500 hours or something
 > >
 > First game I played on PC?
 > > A MMO called [Spiral Knights](https://store.steampowered.com/app/99900/Spiral_Knights/) , *didn't beat it though, got stuck on the Royal Jelly boss, that spin attack is so overpowered*